 The writer could have mentioned that the device has a high-capacity 1600 mAh lithium-polymer battery, but converting that raw feature into the benefit it provides allows shoppers to envision the experience of minimal charge time.
 Similarly, the product is described as being “lighter than a paperback” to “read comfortably with one hand,” which is far more compelling than simply stating that the device weighs 6.4 oz.

-According to Chartbeat’s analysis on page views and engagement, you have a staggering 15 seconds to win your customer’s interest before they’re closing out of your store’s tab and moving on.
+According to Chartbeat’s analysis of page views and engagement, you only have 15 seconds to win your customer’s interest before they’re closing out of your store’s tab and moving on.
 That’s a small window of opportunity, so it’s crucial to make your listings as eye-catching and scannable as possible.